 Region owned facilities to be operated by external or third parties shall have risk assessments completed by RPAM staff to determine which party would better handle the risks of energy procurement.
-Should the assessment show that the i.
-Market Risk - there may be opportunity costs if the price of the Commodity falls below the purchase price in a Hedging agreement.
-It is a case where the Region could have benefited from the lower cost of unhedged Commodity had the Region not entered into a Hedging Agreement.

-Region is in better position to handle the risk, provisions in the agreements or contracts with said third parties should stipulate that the procurement of electricity and natural gas will be the responsibility of the Region.
+Should the assessment show that the Region is in better position to handle the risk, provisions in the agreements or contracts with said third parties should stipulate that the procurement of electricity and natural gas will be the responsibility of the Region.